MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 ### Required drivers

-To take advantage of the GPU capabilities [NC A100 v4-series](/azure/virtual-machines/nc-a100-v4-series) VMs, you need to install required NVIDIA GPU drivers.
+To take advantage of the GPU capabilities of the [NC A100 v4-series](/azure/virtual-machines/nc-a100-v4-series) VMs, you need to install the required NVIDIA GPU drivers.
 For information about how to install the drivers, see [Install NVIDIA GPU drivers](/azure/virtual-machines/linux/n-series-driver-setup) on N-series VMs that run Linux.

 ## tNavigator installation